Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Methods

 For the binary descriptors, let $\mathcal{B}_n=\{i\in \{1,\dots,d\}:m_{n,i}=1\}$ denote the binary descriptors that are observed for sample $n$, with target $b_{n,i}\in\{0,1\}$ and predicted logit $\hat b_{n,i}$.
 We define

-i.e., the same binary cross–entropy, but applied only to the observed binary descriptors for each sample.
+i.e., the same binary cross-entropy, but applied only to the observed binary descriptors for each sample.
 For the continuous descriptors, let $\mathcal{C}_n=\{i\in \{1,\dots,d\}:m_{n,i}=1\}$ be the continuous descriptors observed for sample $n$, with target value $c_{n,i}$ and prediction $\hat c_{n,i}$.
 We define

 To maximize the performance of the model and better attain the main goals of generation --- broad exploration of sequence space and strong compliance with arbitrary partial conditions ---, we introduce three adjustments to the training data usage.
-Firstly, we attenuate class imbalance in the binary descriptors with weighted sampling ($\times 2$ for positive \texttt{is\_assembled}, $\times 10$ for positive \texttt{has\_beta\_sheet\_content}).
+Firstly, we attenuate class imbalance in the binary descriptors with weighted sampling ($\times 2$ for positive \texttt{is\_assembled}, $\times 10$ for positive \texttt{has\_beta\_strand}).
 Adding to this, in order to expose the model to partial conditions, we apply stochastic masking during training: for each example, a random subset of currently available descriptors is set to unobserved ($m_i=0$), ensuring at least one descriptor remains observed.
 Finally, each epoch is augmented with $5,000$ uniformly sampled short peptides (up to $L_{\max}$) that observe only the length descriptor, seeking to achieve robustness at encoding the entirety of the peptide space.

 We train for $250$ epochs using AdamW (learning rate $10^{-3}$, weight decay $10^{-4}$) and halve the learning rate on validation-loss plateaus (patience $30$ epochs).
 All model training was implemented in PyTorch and run on NVIDIA RTX 3090 GPUs.
 The data was stratified by peptide length and split into train ($80\%$), validation ($10\%$), and test ($10\%$) sets using scikit-learn's \texttt{train\_test\_split}.